Jaseci-Labs/jaseci/jaseci_core/jaseci/extens/svc/docs/how_to_use_service.md

 - `build_manifest` (required to be overriden if you have kube settings)
     - will be called upon build and before `build_config`
-    - sample kube config are on `jaseci.svc.redis.manifest`
+    - sample kube config are on `jaseci.extens.svc.redis.manifest`
 ```python
     def build_manifest(self, hook) -> dict:
         return hook.service_glob("REDIS_MANIFEST", REDIS_MANIFEST) # common implementation using global vars